 The book of Proverbs will give us a deeper insight of how this event from eating from a forbidden tree was about so much more than food selection.
-It was about knowing, or could we say, shacking up with an immoral woman who is presented in chapter two of the book of Proverbs.
+It was about knowing, or could we say, shacking up with an immoral woman, to the forsaking of the virtuous one, who are both presented in chapter two of the book of Proverbs.

 Before we look at the two women a little bit about the book the author and purpose of the book.
 The book of Proverbs is credited to the wise sayings of King Solomon.
 It begins with what the tree of life in the garden had on its menu.